 When privately renting a room or a flat/house, you may be required to provide a deposit and pay a month's rent in advance.
 This is usually equivalent to two months rent, so can amount to several hundred pounds or more.
 You need to decide what type of property you can afford to pay a monthly rent on and how much deposit you will need to pay at the start of the tenancy.
 You can view current vacancies using the local press, local estate agents or any property website.
 For rented rooms in a shared house, look for adverts in the local papers, postcards in shops, newsagents, supermarkets, or on the internet.

-Average monthly rents for properties in the district (1 April 2012 - 31 March 2013) are shown below:
+Average monthly rents for properties in the district (as at February 2018) are shown below:

 Average monthly rents